 This quote from Baker IDI Heart and Diabetes Institute, Melbourne, Australia says it all in such a simple way.
 Stand up in your office to talk on the phone, do squats watching TV, walk to the printer (pick the one at the opposite end of your floor), stay hydrated – it won’t hurt that you’ll have to walk to the bathroom more – change your posture, don’t sit too long, don’t stand too long, alternate your crossed leg (if you imperatively cross your leg while sitting), move your hips and extremities, use the stairs, and stretch often.
 Really, just move!

 So what about a standing workstation?

 I have one at work and I love it, but I still have a chair.
-Replacing sitting with standing is only marginally better for your health as you’re still in one position if you stand to work.
-It’s much better to change your position throughout the day as much as you can.
-If you can alternate your workstation between standing and sitting your on your way to improving the problems associated with extensive sitting.
+Replacing sitting with standing is only marginally better for your health as you’re still in one position for a long period of time if you stand to work.
+It’s much better to change your position as much as you can throughout the day.
+If you can alternate your workstation between standing and sitting, you’re on your way to improving or preventing the problems associated with extensive sitting.